 It's also important to have your freezer set to the right temperature, and the best way to confirm this is using a fridge thermometer.
 It pays to check this regularly throughout the year to make sure your freezer stays at a stable temperature.

-If you'd prefer to keep your freezer in the kitchen, you could opt for a 'pigeon pair' – a matching fridge and freezer.
-This configuration isn't all that common in Australia, but if you need more than average freezer space they could be a good option.
+If you'd prefer to keep your freezer in the kitchen but you want more storage space, you could opt for a 'pigeon pair' – a matching fridge and freezer.
+This configuration isn't all that common in Australia, but if you need more than average freezer space, this could be a good option.